The American Diabetes Association Foot Care Tips

 What to do:

-• Wear shoes that fit well, with enough room for your toes to move freely.
-Avoid tight shoes or shoes that pinch.
+• Choose well-fitting shoes with enough room for your toes to move freely.

-5. Check Your Feet for Any Abnormalities
+5. Check Your Feet for Abnormalities

 What to do: